AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 ```
 ### Comment block for data fixture

-When writing a data fixture class, it is important to provide a comment block that includes the following information:
+When creating a data fixture class, it is important to include a comprehensive comment block that provides a detailed description of the fixture’s usage and relevant use case scenarios.
+This documentation serves as the sole reference for other developers who will utilize the fixture and is essential for maintaining its integrity.
+Not only is it the responsibility of the developer who creates the fixture, but also of the code reviewer to ensure that the documentation block is clear, accurate, and well-structured.

+Please make sure to include the following points in your documentation block:

 -  The usage of the fixture.
 - The example how to use the fixture.